 The injury we received through Adam's fall (we suffered no injustice) is, by God's favor, to be more than offset with favor through Christ; and all will sooner or later (in God's "due time") have a full opportunity to be restored to the same standing that Adam enjoyed before he sinned.
 Those who do not receive a full knowledge and, by faith, an enjoyment of this favor of God in the present time (and such are the great majority, including children and heathen) will assuredly have these privileges in the next age, or "world to come," the dispensation or age to follow the present.
-To this end, "all that are in their graves . . . shall come forth."
-As each one becomes fully aware of the ransom-price given by our Lord Jesus, and of his subsequent privileges. he will be considered as again on trial, as Adam was; and again obedience will bring lasting life, and disobedience iasting death-the "second death."
-Perfect obedience. however, without perfect ability to render it, will not be required of any.
-Under the New Covenant the Church, during the Gospel age, have had the righteousness of Christ imputed to them by faith, to make up their unavoidable deficiencies through the weaknesses of the flesh; and this same grace will operate toward "whosoever will" of the world during the Millennial age.
-Not until physical perfection is reached (which will be the privilege of all before the close of the Millennial age) will absolute moral perfection be re-This new trial, the result of the ransom and the auired.
-New Covenant, will differ from the trial in Eden, in that in it the acts of each one will affect only his own future.
+To this end, "all that are in their graves...shall come forth."
+As each one (whether in this age or the next) becomes fully aware of the ransom-price given by our Lord Jesus, and of his subsequent privileges, he is considered as on trial, as Adam was; and obedience brings lasting life, and disobedience lasting death-the "second death."
+Perfect obedience, however, without perfect ability to render it, is not required of any.
+Under the Covenant of Grace, members of the Church during the Gospel age have had the righteousness of Christ imputed to them by faith, to make up their unavoidable deficiencies through the weakness of the flesh.
+Divine Grace will also operate toward "whosoever will" of the world during the Millennial age.
+Not until physical perfection is reached (which will be the privilege of all before the close of the Millennial age) will absolute moral perfection be expected.
+That new trial, the result of the ransom and the New Covenant, will differ from the trial in Eden, in that in it the acts of each one will affect only his own future.